 - Extensions support that offers variety

-The official support for Internet Explorer’s older versions has been cut off since three years ago, leaving the current 11th version of the browser, the only one that keeps receiving security updates.
+The official support for Internet Explorer’s older versions has been stopped since four years ago, leaving the current 11th version of the browser, the only one that keeps receiving some sort of security updates.
 The support will continue only in the form of security updates and those will be available until the end of the corresponding operating systems’ lifecycles.
 The result is that less and less people are using Internet Explorer with the majority of Windows 10 users leaving it for Edge.
-With a global market share of 8.31% Internet Explorer still shows that quite many people are still surfing the Web with it.
+With a global market share of 5.60% Internet Explorer still shows that quite many people are still surfing the Web with it.

-The update schedule of Internet Explorer remains the same as last year – a new update is to be released on a 30 days interval.
+The update schedule of Internet Explorer remains the same as previous years – a new update is to be released on a monthly interval.
 The updates are not many and even advertise Windows 10 and Microsoft Edge.
 You can add extensions to Internet Explorer, such as ones that blacklist sites known to be malicious and increase the browser’s security with more add-ons.

 - Updated every 30 days